-The days are getting shorter.
-The kids are going back to school.
-The weather is growing crisper, a little nip growing in the air.
-“Noooo!” you say, "I wasn't done with summer!”
-Well, neither are we.
-We're not done with flakey salmon and fresh ingredients such as feisty jalapeño, fresh tomato, and that ultimate summer vegetable, an ear of sweet, crunchy corn.
-Add a dash of heat with chipotle mayonnaise and crumbly goodness of queso fresco, sit 'em all atop a crunchy tortilla, and we've got the meal for that last gasp of summer celebration.
+The days are getting longer.
+The kids are out of school.
+The weather is growing hotter… it's summertime.
+It's time for flaky salmon and ingredients such as feisty jalapeño, fresh tomato, and that ultimate summer vegetable, an ear of sweet, crunchy corn.
+Add a dash of heat with chipotle mayonnaise and crumbly goodness of queso fresco, sit 'em all atop a crunchy tortilla, and we've got the meal for that's a true summer celebration.
+Tip: To keep corn kernels from making a mess, place the ear of corn in a bowl and hold vertically.
+Cut downward, rotating corn as you go, so kernels end up in the bowl instead of scattered on your counter.

 Due to our just-in-time sourcing model, we may have to send you a